ucldc/rikolti/record_indexer/README.md

 python -m record_indexer.initialize.indices_and_aliases
 ```

-This creates an empty index named `rikolti-<current timestamp>` (enforcing the use of the rikolti_template for all records indexed into it) and assigns it to the alias `rikolti-stg`.
+This creates 2 empty indexes named `rikolti-<current timestamp>` (enforcing the use of the rikolti_template for all records indexed into it) and assigns it to the alias `rikolti-stg` or `rikolti-prd`, respectively.

+You can provide your own index name by using `-s`, `--stg-name` or `-p`, `--prd-name` options.
+The script will prefix whatever name you provide with `rikolti-`.

 ## Running the Record Indexer